You’re planning a trip to Hawaii…wahoo!! How exciting! But it can also be pretty overwhelming…I mean, how do you even know where to start?

 Use Reef Safe Sunscreen.
 Tons (literal TONS) of sunscreen ends up washed around Hawaii’s beautiful coral reefs each year and it’s increasingly being understood how harmful it is (how much conditions improved during the COVID shutdowns was pretty astounding).
 Hawaii recently passed a bill making it illegal to sell sunscreen with two ingredients found to be most harmful to reefs and it makes a HUGE difference when people wear reef safe (or at least reef friendly) sunscreen when in the ocean.
-Read this post for more information about reef safe sunscreen.

 Don’t drive like a jerk.
 Or just be clueless in general.
 Remember, while you’re on vacation, the locals are not.
 Be aware of your surroundings and try not to hold anybody up.
 When in doubt, just pull over and let them go around.
 Don’t stop your car in the middle of traffic because you want to take a picture of a rainbow or a mongoose or a chicken or a waterfall (every other visitor there also wants to do the same and it can create a real traffic jam which isn’t something you want to deal with every day when you’re trying to get to work).
 Don’t park illegally by the side of the road (super important along the road to Hana on Maui).
 Don’t park in front of business and then leave your car there while you’re at the beach.
 Know the one lane bridge rule: there are places (mostly along the road to Hana on Maui or the north shore of Kauai) where there are one-lane bridges.
 The local custom is to let 5-7 cars go at a time.
 If your side is going, count how many cars go ahead of you to determine whether you should go with this batch or stop and let the other side go first.